 Finish the evening at Katara Village, located on the east coast of the city, between West Bay and The Pearl.
 At nightfall, locals often come to stroll in this cultural quarter, passing through small alleys to the open-air amphitheater where concerts and performances are regularly held.
 While walking is the best way to explore the area, electric carts with drivers can be borrowed for free.
 Just a few meters away, take a stroll down the central aisle of Katara Plaza, a luxurious shopping center where Printemps opened its doors in November 2022.

-For a dinner on the terrace facing the Arabian Gulf, is a renowned restaurant offering Lebanese and Armenian specialties- Mamig.
+For dinner on the terrace facing the Arabian Gulf, is a renowned restaurant offering Lebanese and Armenian specialties- Mamig.
 Be sure to make a reservation, as the restaurant is often fully booked.
 Opt for the terrace with a view of the skyline to be able to chat comfortably, once the music and singing start.

 Day 2: Desert

 Wake up early to head towards the desert and the inland sea of Khor al Adaid.
 This natural reserve, listed as a UNESCO World Heritage site, is located just over an hour away from the capital.
 A place of rare beauty.
-You must try camel ride safari!
+You must try the camel ride safari!

 Afternoon

 After lunch, plan a visit to the Al Shaqab Stables.
-This immense complex of 980,000 square meters in the shape of a horseshoe has all the imaginable facilities for the well-being of the equids: outdoor and indoor competition tracks (in case of extreme heat), ultra-modern care center, and numerous equipment, including the essential jacuzzi.
+This immense complex of 980,000 square meters in the shape of a horseshoe has all the imaginable facilities for the well-being of the equids: outdoor and indoor competition tracks (in case of extreme heat), an ultra-modern care center, and numerous equipment, including the essential jacuzzi.
 The visit (bookings here) ends at the stables, where the most beautiful Arabian thoroughbreds in the world, worth millions of euros, rest before leaving to participate in the biggest international competitions.

 Evening and dining